About the Center

 - Project Information including name, description, desired dates, desired venue, project’s goals, technical requirements, script (if available), or any additional materials to deepen our understanding of the project.

-- Supplemental Materials to highlight your talent and expertise.
+- Select supplemental materials to highlight your talent and expertise.
 This may include links and/or files to upload of your past work and accomplishments.

 The Selection Process:

 Each year, the Center will announce submission dates and available venues.
 To be considered, proposals must meet the technical capabilities of the proposed venue.
 Projects are selected through a multi-level review process.

-- The Elevator Project Advisory Panel, a group of five individuals chosen jointly by the Center and the Director of the Office of Cultural Affairs, will review and adjudicate the submitted projects.
+- The Elevator Project Advisory Panel, a group of five individuals chosen jointly by the Center and the Director of the Office of Arts and Culture, will review and adjudicate the submitted projects.
 No artist or group with an active submission may serve on the panel.
 A Center operations specialist will advise the panel to ensure submissions meet the technical standards.

 - The panel will make enough recommendations to fill the available slots, as well as runner-up projects for consideration if the primary recommendations are not able to proceed.

-- The primary and secondary recommendations will then be reviewed jointly by the Center, the OCA Director and the Chair of the Cultural Affairs Commission for advice and recommendations.
+- The primary and secondary recommendations will then be reviewed jointly by the Center, the OAC Director, and the Chair of the Arts and Culture Advisory Commission for advice and recommendations.

-- The Center will take those recommendations and begin negotiating with the groups to establish a fee, secure the venue and finalize dates on the calendar.
+- The Center will take those recommendations and begin negotiating with the groups to establish a fee, set expectations, secure the venue and finalize dates on the calendar.